Daniel Cavicchi

 PHD, Brown University

-Daniel Cavicchi is an American studies scholar whose research and teaching explore history through music, media, place and the senses.
-In addition to numerous essays in journals and anthologies, he is author of the books Listening and Longing: Music Lovers in the Age of Barnum (winner of the 2012 ASCAP Deems Taylor Award); Tramps Like Us: Music and Meaning Among Springsteen Fans; and My Music: Explorations of Music in Daily Life, with Charles Keil and Susan D. Crafts.
+Daniel Cavicchi is an American studies scholar whose teaching and research focus on music, fandom and cultural history.
+His books include Listening and Longing: Music Lovers in the Age of Barnum (2011, winner of the ASCAP Deems Taylor Award); Tramps Like Us: Music and Meaning Among Springsteen Fans (1998, runner-up for the Woody Guthrie Book Award); and My Music: Explorations of Music in Daily Life (1993), with Charles Keil and Susan D. Crafts.
+He has published numerous essays, the most recent of which have explored cultural sustainability, 19th-century enthusiasm, audience iconography and the reception of discarded objects.
 He is currently working on a book about historical fan cultures.

 He is the recipient of both the 1996 President’s Award for Excellence in Teaching from Brown University and the 2004 John R. Frazier Award for Excellence in Teaching from RISD.
-He also has served RISD in multiple administrative roles, including dean of liberal arts, associate provost, vice provost and provost.
+He also has served RISD in multiple administrative roles, including head of History, Philosophy, and the Social Sciences; dean of Liberal Arts; associate provost for Research/Global/Practice; Vice Provost; and Provost.

 Academic areas of interest